dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * web development and microservice architecture - json/xml
 * low latency app - protobuf/SBE/chronicle
 There is a [good article](https://www.infoworld.com/article/2164139/the-java-serialization-algorithm-revealed-2.html) but it's from 2009, things have changed a bit for the last 15 years.
 Yet both java11 and java21 exam still has questions for serialization.
 Apparently knowing the basics will help understand other third-party popular tools.
 When deserialization of new object happens only static initializer fires (if class wasn't loaded before deserialization), constructors & instance initializer are not executed.
 First uncomment line to serialize object, then comment and run and you will see that only static initializers are called.
 Deserialization doesn't invoke constructor & instance initializer because the point of deserialization is to recover an object as it was before serialization.
 Calling constructor or instance initializers may tamper with object.
-It searches all parents until it found one that doesn't implement `Serializable` and have default constructor, (if it doesn't have such a class it goes all way up to `Object`, if it has such class, but that class doesn't have no-arg constructor, exception is thrown `java.lang.RuntimeException: java.io.InvalidClassException: com.java.test.Person; no valid constructor`), and jvm creates class from that default constructor.
+It searches all parents until it found one that doesn't implement `Serializable` and have default constructor, (if it doesn't have such a class it goes all way up to `Object`, if it has such class, but that class doesn't have no-arg constructor, exception is thrown `java.lang.RuntimeException: java.io.InvalidClassException: com.java.test.PersonBeam; no valid constructor`), and jvm creates class from that default constructor.
 But compare with `new` initialization, jvm didn't go further to class constructor.
 Pay attention that static fields don't serialize.
 If you want to serialize class into file or deserialize it use `ObjectInputStream/ObjectOutputStream`.
 Always use `serialVersionUID` variable, if doubt just set `private static final long serialVersionUID = 1;`.
 Otherwise, compiler will generate version for you, but if you change something like adding `transient` field, what is not obstructing deserialization, java may regenerate your serialVersionUID and your deserialization will fail.
 Java serialization is binary serialization, so your file would have binary content (compare to xml/json).
 You can decode this binary file for one of below example with following command
 ```
 $ hexdump -C text